bjornregnell/kojo-scala-challenges/README.md

     * [Scala v2.11.x](http://scala-lang.org/download/) with the `scala` and `scalac` commands on your path.
     * [texlive](https://www.tug.org/texlive/acquire-netinstall.html) with the `pdflatex` command on your path.
 You should do a full texlive install to make sure that all packages and fonts are available.
 The kojobook example uses the helvet and inconsolata fonts.
 You can install inconsolata from here: [incosolata at ctan](http://www.ctan.org/tex-archive/fonts/inconsolata/)

-0. [Download](https://bitbucket.org/bjornregnell/scaboo/downloads), clone or [fork](https://bitbucket.org/bjornregnell/scaboo/fork) this repo e.g. using [Sourcetree](http://www.sourcetreeapp.com/)
+0. Download zip or clone or fork this repo.
 1. Build scaboo into `bin` using the scala compiler with these scripts
+   * Linux/MacOS:  `source build.sh`
    * Windows: open powershell and run `./build.cmd`
-    * Unix-like: `source build.sh`
-2. Generate the kojobook example for Swedish by running `make-sv.cmd` or TODO `make-sv.sh`
+3. Generate the kojobook example for Swedish by running `make-sv.cmd` or TODO `make-sv.sh`

 ### Contributions  ###